onchainengineering/hmi-wirtual/docs/admin/networking/workspace-proxies.md

 ## Observability

-Coder workspace proxy exports metrics via the HTTP endpoint, which can be enabled using either the environment variable `CODER_PROMETHEUS_ENABLE` or the flag `--prometheus-enable`.
+Coder workspace proxy exports metrics via the HTTP endpoint, which can be enabled using either the environment variable `WIRTUAL_PROMETHEUS_ENABLE` or the flag `--prometheus-enable`.

 The Prometheus endpoint address is `http://localhost:2112/` by default.
-You can use either the environment variable `CODER_PROMETHEUS_ADDRESS` or the flag `--prometheus-address <network-interface>:<port>` to select a different listen address.
+You can use either the environment variable `WIRTUAL_PROMETHEUS_ADDRESS` or the flag `--prometheus-address <network-interface>:<port>` to select a different listen address.